SK-SCMLab/Design-of-Experiments-in-Manufacturing-using-Excel/README.md

 *Now, the Planning Manager wants to run two replications for better study considering only two factors.
 As per the full factorial experiment, the design matrix gives 4 (2²) runs with different combinations*

+**Inference**: ANOVA Two-factor without replication || From the excel analysis

+               Rows (Machines)
+               F = 0.9512; p = 0.5234 (>0.05).
+The variability due to replication is not significant.
+Hence there is no need of replication in the test

+               Columns (Speed vs. Angle)
+               F = 0.105.32; P << 0.05.
+The treatments have a highly significant effect on the result

+**Conclusion**: As implied by the Planning Manager before hand, the difference in Speed and Angle is statistically significant which affects the roughness of the steel output